Amygdala: What It Is & Its Functions

 • Difficulties with forming memories, especially those which would be emotional memories, due to the amygdala and hippocampus being connected.

-• Overactive fear response or hypervigilance, leading to interpreting many situations as threats and losing control over physical responses.
+• Overactive fear response or hypervigilance leads to interpreting many situations as threats and losing control over physical responses.

 • Emotional sensitivity.